Comparing The Top 3 Vocal Synthesizers

 • Can be quite expensive

-• Less variety in English voice banks
+• Fewer English voice banks available

-• Limited multilingual singing options
+• Some limits on multilingual singing

 Emvoice